Ritika821/Country-Covid-19-Tableau-Dashboard/README.md

 ## Based on the report Insights, here are the outcomes :

-1. In this Project, I have used WHO Region as filter, in order to know which Region has affected the most, then I got to know that American Region has higest Confirmed Cases i.e. 8.8M out of which 50.6% were recovered, 45.6% were active and 3.9% were dead. whereas Western Pacific has least affected by Corona as only 0.3M was confirmed cases out of which 70.7% were recovered, 26.5% were active and only 2.8% were dead.
+1. In this Project, I have used WHO Region as filter, in order to know which Region has affected the most, then I got to know that American Region has highest Confirmed Cases i.e. 8.8M out of which 50.6% were recovered, 45.6% were active and 3.9% were dead. whereas Western Pacific has least affected by Corona as only 0.3M was confirmed cases out of which 70.7% were recovered, 26.5% were active and only 2.8% were dead.

 2. From this Horizontal Bar Chart of Country-wise Confirmed Cases, I came to know that US Country has the maximum Confirmed Cases followed by Brazil and India, whereas Western Sahara has the least Confirmed Cases followed by Holy See and Greenland.